Using Application Update Lockdown

-For applications where you want additional control over deployment authorizations, you can now go to the application settings page an choose a deployment lockdown strategy.
-There are currently three deployment strategies available:
+For applications where you want additional control over deployment you can use Application Update Lockdown (AUL) to set a deployment lockdown strategy.
+There are currently three lockdown strategies available:

-- No Deployment Lockdown: This is the default behavior and means that deployments will go through without any additional approval.
+- No Deployment Lockdown: This is the default behavior and means that deployments will go through without any additional authorization.

 - Anyone on your team: This setting implies that deployments will only happen if at least two members on your project with deploy permissions agree to deploy your application.
 This is commonly known as “four-eyes authorization”.

-- Specific team members: This setting implies that only a specific user (or users in this group) will have permissions to approve deployment requests.
+- Specific team members: This setting implies that only a specific user (or users in this group) will have permissions to authorize (approve) deployment requests.

 To lock down deployment for an application: